Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/privileges/1_participate_in_the_conversation.md

 solutions to that problem.

 ### What's a good Question look like? ###
-A good Question is a Question that has no clear answer and involves multiple points of view.
+A good Question is a Question that has no clear solution and involves multiple points of view.
 A good Question should be backed up with facts drawn from reliable sources.